The cost of a no-deal Brexit | DW | 07.12.2020

 If a new agreement is not reached, starting on January 1, 2021, trade between the EU and UK will fall back on rules and tariffs established by the World Trade Organization in 1995.
 The UK will have to start paying tariffs on imports from the EU, and vice versa.

 Increases in tariffs on food could push up grocery prices for British consumers.
 Supermarkets can expect an additional cost of 3.1 billion pounds ($4.1 billion, €2.4 billion) a year, according to the British Retail Consortium, with around 85% of food imported from the EU charging tariffs of at least 5%.
-Textiles, animals and animals products, and food and beverages are among the import categories where prices are expected to rise the most, with import price increases of at least 20% expected.
+Textiles, animals and animal products, and food and beverages are among the import categories where prices are expected to rise the most, with projected import price increases of at least 20%.

 British carmakers would face tariffs of 10% on all auto exports to the bloc, as much as €5.7 billion ($6.92 billion) a year, while dairy exporters in the UK are looking at a 35.4% tax on goods.